-The AD9523 features two separate PLL1 differential reference clock inputs, REFA and REFB.
+The AD9523-1 features two separate differential reference clock inputs, REFA and REFB.
 These inputs can be configured to operate in full differential mode or single-ended CMOS mode.

 In differential mode, these pins are internally self biased.
-If REFA or REFB is driven single-ended in differential mode, the unused side (REFA, REFB) should be decoupled via a suitable capacitor to a quiet ground.
-Figure 21 shows the recommended differential input termination to REFA or REFB.
+If REFA or REFB is driven single-ended, the unused side (REFA, REFB) should be decoupled via a suitable capacitor to a quiet ground.
+Figure 23 shows the equivalent circuit of REFA or REFB.
 It is possible to dc couple to these inputs, but the dc operation point should be set as specified in the Specifications tables.

-To operate either the REFA or the REFB inputs in 3.3 V CMOS mode, set Register 0x01A[6:5] and Register 0x01B[1:0] (see Table 41 and Table 40).
+To operate either the REFA input or the REFB input in 3.3 V CMOS mode, the user must set Bit 5 or Bit 6, respectively, in Register 0x01A (see Table 40).
 The single-ended inputs can be driven by either a dc-coupled CMOS level signal or an ac-coupled sine wave or square wave.

 The differential reference input receiver is powered down when the differential reference input is not selected, or when the PLL is powered down.
-The single-ended buffers power-down when the PLL is powered down, when their respective individual powerdown registers are set, or when the differential receiver is selected.
+The single-ended buffers power down when the PLL is powered down, when their respective individual power-down registers are set, or when the differential receiver is selected.

-The REFB R divider uses the same value as the REFA R divider unless Register 0x01C[7], the enable REFB R divider independent division control bit, is programmed as shown in Table 43.
+The REFB R divider uses the same value as the REFA R divider unless Bit 7, the enable REFB R divider independent division control bit in Register 0x01C, is programmed as shown in Table 42.